 Uber – Lobby Experience

-HUSH was approached by Uber to create an interactive lobby experience in Uber’s new headquarters in Mission Bay, San Francisco.
-They looked to put visitors through a brief journey into the scale and scope of Uber's story.
+In 2019 worked at HUSH Studios in Brooklyn, NY to create an interactive lobby experience in Uber’s new headquarters in Mission Bay, San Francisco.

 Zoom: Proximity Based Storytelling